 Status: Design completed 2013

-Illustrated here is one example of both imagined and real examples of a new architecture model we are developing called The Restorative Justice Center.
+Illustrated here are both imagined and real examples of a new architecture model we are developing called The Restorative Justice Center.

-The Restorative Justice center explores alternative forms that mirror and replicate the way participants in restorative or peacemaking processes organize themselves: a non-hierarchical circle.
-It also takes advantage of the opportunities to access the natural world to facilitate fight and flight responses to conflict by reducing stress at the emotional and physiological level.
+The Restorative Justice Center explores alternative forms that mirror and replicate the way participants in restorative or peacemaking processes organize themselves: a non-hierarchical circle.
+It also takes advantage of the opportunities to access the natural world to modulate fight and flight responses to conflict by reducing stress at the emotional and physiological level.